Five Minnesota United story lines as players report for a new season

 4. The Loons signed Henry to provide options at center back with starter Bakaye Dibassy on his way back from a season-ending ruptured quadricep tendon sustained in late August.

-Dibassy rehabbed back home in France over the off-season.
-"We're very motivated to get him back and return to his old form and be a big part of the group for 2023, but we have a plan if it if it takes a bit longer to recover," Watson said.
+Dibassy rehabbed back home in France over the offseason.
+"We're very motivated to get him back and return to his old form and be a big part of the group for 2023, but we have a plan if it takes a bit longer to recover," Watson said.

 5. The Loons talked with veteran goalkeeper Tyler Miller's reps about returning this season at a reduced salary after they declined a team option for 2023.
 He made $425,000 last season and chose to sign as a free agent with D.C.
 United instead.